CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 Private Repo Access Issues

-• Private — ZhgChgLi/ReuseRepo + Private — ZhgChgLi/anotherRepo = ✅
+Private — ZhgChgLi/ReuseRepo+Private — ZhgChgLi/anotherRepo= ✅

-Change the selection to:
+Change the checkbox:

 Accessible from repositories in the 'ZhgChgLi' organization

-Click “Save” to complete.
+Click “Save” to save and complete.

 Invalid workflow file: .github/workflows/Demo-reuse-action-from-another-repo.yml#L21